Gaussian-type lower bounds for the density of solutions of SDEs driven by fractional Brownian motions: Introduction

-The process defined as the solution of \eqref{eq:sde-intro} is obviously worth studying, and a natural step in this direction is to analyze the density of the random variable $X_t$ for a fixed $t>0$.
-To this respect, the following results are available in our cases of interest: \begin{enumerate} \item For $m=d=1$, the existence of density for $\cl(X_t)$ has been examined in \cite{NSi}. \item Whenever $H>1/2$ and in a multidimensional setting, the existence of density is established in \cite{NS}, while smoothness under elliptic assumptions is handled in ~\cite{HN}. \end{enumerate} Let us also mention that for a multidimensional equation \eqref{eq:sde-intro} and $H\in(1/4,1/2)$, rough paths techniques also enable the study of densities of the solution.
-We refer to \cite{CF,CFV} for existence and \cite{CHLT} for smoothness results for $\cl(X_t)$.
-However, the only Gaussian type estimate for the density we are aware of is the one contained in \cite{BOT}, which relies heavily on a skew-symmetric assumption for the vector fields $V_1,\ldots,V_d$.
+The process defined as the solution of (\ref{eq:sde-intro}) is obviously worth studying, and a natural step in this direction is to analyze the density of the random variable $X_t$ for a fixed $t>0$.
+In this respect, the following results are available in our cases of interest: \begin{longlist}[(2)] \item[(1)] For $m=d=1$, the existence of density for $\mathcal{L}(X_t)$ is examined in \cite{NSi}. \item[(2)] Whenever $H>1/2$ and in a multidimensional setting, the existence of density is established in \cite{NS}, while smoothness under elliptic assumptions is handled in~\cite{HN}. \end{longlist} Let us also mention that for multidimensional equation (\ref{eq:sde-intro}) and $H\in(1/4,1/2)$, rough path techniques also enable the study of densities of the solution.
+We refer to \cite{CF,CFV} for existence and \cite{CHLT} for smoothness results for $\mathcal{L}(X_t)$.
+However, the only Gaussian-type estimate for the density we are aware of, is the one contained in~\cite{BOT}, which relies heavily on a skew-symmetric assumption for the vector fields $V_1,\ldots,V_d$.

+The current article is thus dedicated to give Gaussian-type lower bounds for the density of $X_t$.
+More specifically, we work under the following assumptions on the coefficients of equation~(\ref{eq:sde-intro}):